Recent Developments and Perspectives in Variational Quantum Eigensolvers for Molecular Electronic Structure: Methods, Tradeoffs, and Benchmarking: Benchmarking

-The goal of the benchmarking efforts is to compare the accuracy of VQE to classical methods, comparing different flavors of VQE to one another, and to assess the basis set dependence on VQE methods.
-A range of classical methods applied to three molecules were used to assess the accuracy of UCCSD-VQE compared to classical methods.
-The computational details for the VQE flavors is given in the SI.
 Energies for restricted Hartree-Fock (RHF), coupled cluster with singles and doubles (CCSD) and non-iterative triples (CCSD(T)), and unrestricted CCSD(T) (UCCSD(T)) were calculated with the STO-3G basis set and errors against full configuration interaction (FCI) are reported in log scale for non-symmetric H$_2$O, non-symmetric BeH$_2$, and non-symmetric H$_6$ in Figure \ref{fig:1}.
-Errors for both standard UCCSD-VQE and ADAPT-VQE are plotted to compare the accuracy of these methods compared to classical methods including the so called "Gold Standard" classical method CCSD(T).
-Both restricted and unrestricted CCSD(T) are included to capture important information about potential unpaired electrons in the large bond stretching regions where energies errors often occur for methods built upon restricted HF methods.
+Errors for both standard UCCSD-VQE and ADAPT-VQE are plotted to compare the accuracy of these methods with that of classical methods including the so-called "gold standard" classical method CCSD(T).
+Both restricted and unrestricted CCSD(T) are included to capture important information about potential unpaired electrons in the large bond stretching regions where energy errors often occur for methods built upon restricted HF methods.
 Only the largest values of R show any divergence between CCSD(T) and UCCSD(T).
-As expected the baseline method RHF has high errors well above chemical accuracy (1 kcal/mol) when compared to FCI.
+As expected, the baseline method RHF has high errors well above chemical accuracy.
 In the bonding regions around equilibrium all other methods have errors below chemical accuracy.
-Across the full potential energy surface (PES) for each molecule there is little differences between the errors in CCSD, CCSD(T), UCCSD(T), and standard VQE due to the underlying excitation schemes being the same between each one.
-ADAPT-VQE with a tight cutoff value shows much smaller errors across each PES compared to all other methods.
+Across the full potential energy surface (PES) for each molecule, there is little deviation between CCSD, CCSD(T), UCCSD(T), and standard VQE due to the underlying excitation schemes being the same between each one.
+ADAPT-VQE with a tight cutoff shows smaller errors than the other methods considered across the full PES for these molecules.